MahsaBakhtiari/Project-1/README.md

 ![3.4.3](https://github.com/Daniel-Wallach/Project-1/blob/main/3.4/visualisation/GDP_3.png)

-Overall, there has been an improvement in GDP change from the pre-pandemic period to the pandemic period.
+Overall, there has been an improvement in GDP change from the pandemic period to the post-pandemic period.

 ---